Panda: A pretrained forecast model for chaotic dynamics: Introduction

 \section{Introduction}

-Nonlinear dynamical systems challenge the fundamental capabilities of scientific machine learning (SciML).
+Nonlinear dynamical systems test the limits of scientific machine learning (SciML).
 When an approximate model is constructed of a chaotic nonlinear system, any small error grows exponentially over time, precluding long-term forecasting.
-This intrinsic limitation underscores the practical difficulty of accurately forecasting systems like weather fronts, neural activity, or economic markets \cite{price2025probabilistic,li2022learning,mikhaeil2022difficulty}.
+This intrinsic property underscores the practical difficulty of accurately forecasting systems like weather fronts, neural activity, or economic markets \cite{price2025probabilistic,li2022learning,mikhaeil2022difficulty}.

-Yet recent empirical studies show surprising progress on the classical problem of forecasting chaos, including the ability to predict these systems well-beyond the classical predictability timescale for nonlinear systems \cite{pathak2018model,gilpin2021chaos,gilpin2023model}.
+Recent empirical studies show surprising progress on the classical problem of forecasting chaos, including the ability to predict these systems well-beyond the classical predictability timescale for nonlinear systems \cite{pathak2018model,gilpin2021chaos,gilpin2023model}.
 These approaches construct \textit{local} forecast models trained on past observations of a single dynamical system, and then forecast future, unseen states of the same system.
-For dynamical systems, this represents an in-domain generalization task, because future timepoints are drawn from the same underlying differential equations and invariant distribution.
-This problem thus reduces to learning the exact numerical propagator for the true underlying governing equations (which may not have closed form for real-world problems).
-However, a frontier in scientific machine learning is out-of-domain generalization \cite{goring2024out,wang2022data}: can a trained model effectively forecast new dynamical regimes, or even unseen dynamical systems?
-For example, if a digital twin model is trained on a large body of wearable sensor measurements, can this model successfully forecast motion or cardiological datasets for a new user?
-This task requires a \textit{global} forecast model, which combines training on a large body of background knowledge with local adaptation, in order to generate meaningful forecasts of unseen timepoints and systems \cite{sen2019think}.
-However, this approach suffers two limitations: (1) It requires sufficient task-specific data to allow for fine-tuning.
-(2) It fails to leverage the unique properties of dynamical systems relative to conventional time series, such as strong channel coupling, ergodicity and stationarity, and other invariant mathematical properties that could potentially provide generalization signals for unseen data.
-Moreover, a universal nonlinear model has intrinsic theoretical interest in scientific machine learning, which has long questioned the degree to which complexity can be "transformed out"---whether the predictability of a given system is determined by its intrinsic properties or by the choice of measurement coordinates \cite{brunton2022modern,mezic2013analysis}.
+For dynamical systems, this represents an in-domain generalization task, because future timepoints are drawn from the same underlying differential equations.
+This problem thus reduces to learning the numerical propagator for the true underlying governing equations.